History of Celtic F.C. (1887–1994): Jock Stein (1965–1978)

 Celtic's European Cup campaign in 1966–67 was their first ever participation in Europe's premier club tournament.
 FC Zurich and Nantes were comfortably disposed of in the first two rounds (5–0 and 6–2 on aggregate respectively).
 The quarter final in March 1967 pitched Celtic against the Yugoslav champions, Vojvodina.
 The Yugoslav side won the first leg in Novi Sad 1–0.
 The return match in Glasgow proved to be a fraught affair.
 The Yugoslavs defended resolutely and threatened on the counter-attack, but Celtic levelled the tie on aggregate in the second half with a goal by Stevie Chalmers.
 Celtic pressed for a winner, but Vojvodina defended well and the tie looked like a play-off in neutral Brussels would be required.
 However, in the final minute Billy McNeill headed in a Charlie Gallacher cross to see Celtic progress to the semi-final.
-Celtic now faced Czechoslovakian side, Dukla Prague.
+Celtic now faced Czechoslovak side, Dukla Prague.
 This time the first leg of the tie took place in Glasgow, with Celtic winning 3–1 courtesy of goals from Jimmy Johnstone and a Willie Wallace brace.
 In respect of his opponents' quality, Stein set up Celtic to be ultra-defensive for the second leg and forsake – temporarily – their philosophy of attacking football.
 The tactics worked as Celtic secured a 0–0 draw to put them in the final.
 However, Stein was almost apologetic about the manner of Celtic's success in that game and he felt uncomfortable in later years discussing the matter.

 The final saw Celtic play Inter Milan, with the match taking place at the Estádio Nacional on the outskirts of Lisbon on 25 May 1967.
 Celtic fell a goal behind after only seven minutes, Jim Craig adjudged to have fouled Renato Cappellini in the penalty box and Sandro Mazzola converting the resultant penalty.
 Celtic swept into constant attack after that but found Inter goalkeeper Giuliano Sarti in outstanding form.
 With 63 minutes played, after incessant pressure, Celtic finally equalised when Tommy Gemmell scored with a powerful 25-yard shot.
 The balance of play remained the same with Inter defending deeply against sustained Celtic attacking.
 With about five minutes remaining, a long-range shot from Bobby Murdoch was diverted by Stevie Chalmers past a wrong-footed Sarti.
 It proved to be the winning goal and thus Celtic became the first British team, and the first from outside Spain, Portugal or Italy to win the competition.